KTH/devops-course/contributions/executable-tutorial/lllr-shahoud/README.md

 ## Description

 Chaos Mesh is a tool that simulates faults in applications, mimicking real-world scenarios in development, testing and production environments.
-In this tutorial we're going to deploy an application and use Chaos Mesh to simulate failures and monitor the application's response to these.
+In this tutorial we're going to deploy a simple application and use Chaos Mesh to simulate network failures and stress scenarios.
+We will also guide the user through the inspection of the experiments' results using the Chaos Mesh dashboard and the command line.

 **Relevance**